koltrakak-learning-repos/CV_learning_repo/image_formation_and_acquisition/asd.md

 - That in turn means that we could only capture static scenes otherwise we would get **motion blur**

 Therefore, cameras rely on **lenses** to gather more light from a scene point and focus it on a single image point.
+- the lense captures many light rays from a point and converges them towards a single point
 - This enables much smaller exposure times, as required, e.g., to avoid motion blur in dynamic scenes.
 - However, with lenses, **the DOF is no longer infinite**
     - only points across a limited range of distances can be simultaneously on focus in a given image.